John Serry Sr.: The 1950s: Broadway and television

 During the early days of network television in the 1950s, Serry performed at CBS as a staff member of the original CBS Orchestra (1949–1960) and an accompanist on several live network television programs including The Jackie Gleason Show in 1953, The Frank Sinatra Show in the 1950s, and on the prime time drama I Remember Mama in 1953 starring Peggy Wood.
 Following introductions by his young son Robert, he was also featured as a soloist on the talent show Live Like A Millionaire on the NBC radio network in 1951.

 In 1951 he also arranged his compositions La Culebra and African Bolero for solo flute.
 He dedicated the scores to his close friend Julius Baker, who subsequently performed them on a demo recording.
+He also collaborated with the "Italian Troubadour" Nicola Paone in a series of recordings for RCA Victor.
 In the same year, his photograph was featured within an article about the accordion which was published by the journal International Musician – the official publication of the International Federation of Musicians, along with photographs of such noted accordionists as: Louis Del Monte, Pietro Frosini, Anthony Galla-Rini, Charles Magnante, Charles Nunzio, and Art Van Damme.
 By 1953, he was also photographed by the Bell accordion company as one of several leading accordion artists along with Tony Lavelli and Vince Geraci.

 During this time he also performed under the musical direction of Andre Kostelanetz at CBS.
 As the first accordionist in the Serry Sextette, he recorded his own arrangements of several popular melodies and classical themes for the RCA Thesaurus electrical transcriptions catalog in 1954 during Ben Selvin's tenure as A & R Manager for RCA Victor.

 Performances on the radio also continued during this period and included: appearances as a member of the Magnante Accordion Quartet, on The Lucky Strike Hour, Waltz Time, and The American Melody Hour (1940s).
 He occasionally substituted for the quartet's founder Charles Magnante.

 On the Broadway stage he performed under director Harold Clurman in a production of Arthur Laurents play The Time of the Cuckoo with Shirley Booth and Dino Di Luca.